trozware/ZonePet/ReadMe.md

 ### Version History

+- v 2.3.0: Option to hide pet info in chat using Game Menu > Interface > AddOns > ZonePet.
 - v 2.2.2: Added info about interacting with Daisy the sloth.
 - v 2.2.1: Fix for summoning too frequently.
 - v 2.2.0: New options in Game Menu > Interface > AddOns for PvP and groups.